sanyaade-iot/protocol/spi-proposal-no-transaction.md

 If `CS_PIN_CONTROL` is enabled, then the csPin active state will be set when the `SPI_WRITE` command is received.
 It will only be deselected (toggled) at the end of the write if `csPinChange` is set to 1.

+A `SPI_WRITE` command should return a `SPI_REPLY` with a value of 1 if the write was successful or a value of 0 if the write failed.

 ```
 0:  START_SYSEX